-“Exploring the C++ Standard Library” is a two-day training course with programming exercises taught by Christopher Di Bella.
+“Applied Modern C++: Exploring the Standard Library” is a two-day training course with programming exercises taught by Christopher Di Bella.
 It is offered at the Sheraton Bellevue Hotel from 9AM to 5PM on Saturday and Sunday, September 30th and October 1st (immediately after the conference).
 Lunch is included.

-- Target audience: Beginners, intermediate, advanced
+- Audience: beginner, intermediate, advanced

 - Operating system: Windows, Linux, OS X

 - Software: Docker (we will briefly cover the set-up in class, but it will be ideal for you to have the software installed and know basic use ahead of time).

 - What goes into writing a container?

 - Advanced dynamic memory management

 - Was it all really worth the effort in the end?